ChangtongZhou/front-end-interview-practice/javascript.md

     * Flexible:
       * Data is not tied to resources or methods, Rest can handle multiple types of calls, return different data formats and even change structurally with the correct implementation of hypermedia.

+## Agile:

+* Agile software development is an approach to software development under which requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customer(s)/end user(s)
+* Scrum: an agile process that allows us to focus on delivering the highest business value in the shortest time
+* It allows us to rapidly and repeatedly inspect actual working software (every two weeks to one month)
+* The business sets the priorities.
+Teams self-organize to determine the best way to deliver highest priority features
+* Every two weeks to a month anyone can see real working software and decide to release it as is or continue to enhance it for another sprint

+## Testing:

+**Jest** (Unit testing):

+* A javascript unit testing framework.
+It is provided and used by Facebook themselves
+* Pros:
+    * This testing framework is well maintained, it is really close to the ReactJS philosophy
+    * It is simple, standard and standalone.
+    * Zero configuration
+* Top Features:
+    * Automatically finds tests
+    * Automatically mocks dependencies
+    * Runs your tests with a fake DOM implementation
+    * Runs tests in parallel process

+**Postman**:

+Server apis testing

+**Other**:
+* Karma
+* Jasmine